-ENG090 Integrated Reading & Writing
+ENG050 Reading & Writing Support

-This course prepares students for the academic reading and writing expected of them in college-level courses by developing proficiency in integrated and contextualized literacy skills and strategies.
-Topics include reading and writing processes, critical thinking strategies, and recognition and composition of welldeveloped, coherent, and unified texts.
+This co-requisite course provides support for students enrolled in ENG101 Composition I. It prepares students for the academic reading and writing expected of them in college-level courses by developing proficiency in integrated and contextualized literacy skills and strategies.
+Topics include reading and writing processes, critical thinking strategies, and recognition and composition of well-developed, coherent, and unified texts.
+In addition to in-class instruction, students will also be required to attend one hour of tutoring per week focusing on the reading component.
 This course is not transferable and does not count toward the completion of degree, major, or graduation requirement.

-Prerequisite: College Placement Indicator Offered Fall and Spring semesters
+Instructional Hours: 2 Prerequisite: College Placement Indicator Co-requisite: ENG101 Offered Fall and Spring semesters